Best Insect Repellent for Kids

 An easier application can help make bug repellent use easier to tolerate.
-You might already have a mental aversion to the chemicals in them or the smell and feel, so whether or not they are easy to apply shouldn't have to be another thing you factor into your decision making.
-Repellents come in a variety of different application methods, including sprays, lotions, wipes, and aerosols.
+You might already have a mental aversion to the chemicals in them or the smell and feel, so whether or not they are easy to apply shouldn't have to be another thing you factor into your decision-making.
+Repellents come in various application methods, including sprays, lotions, wipes, and aerosols.
 We chose a variety of application types for this review but intentionally chose not to include aerosols in our lineup.
 Why you might ask.
 Well, aerosolizing a liquid makes it smaller and far easier to inhale than spraying it does.
 The inhalation of these tiny particles into your body gives us pause and creates a whole new list of things to worry about.
 It is far easier to avoid aerosols than to determine how safe it is to inhale these potentially harmful chemicals.
 In this case, we like to err on the side of caution and chose sprays over aerosols.

 In general, we don't recommend using any product that combines insect repellent with sunscreen.
 The primary reason is you should reapply your sunscreen at a higher frequency than your bug spray.
 A frequency so high that you would be exceeding the amount of repellent that is considered safe or recommended by the manufacturer in many circumstances.
-While both protective products are important, we think it is best to choose two products that each meet your specific needs and use them as directed instead of trying to find a one and done solution.
+While both protective products are important, we think it is best to choose two products that each meet your specific needs and use them as directed instead of trying to find a one-and-done solution.

 Both sprays and lotions require a certain amount of rubbing into the skin to facilitate absorption and adequate coverage.
 Depending on how you feel about the "after feel," you may be drawn to one product over another.
 A spray is far easier to use on clothing hats, camp chairs, etc., but lotions might feel better or offer more complete coverage on the skin.
 When assisting children, we recommend spraying your hands first before rubbing their skin to ensure proper coverage, so both methods require a hands-on approach to come degree.
-Sprays can help you get to hard to reach areas where you might have trouble with a lotion repellent but can more easily reach with a spray.
+Sprays can help you get to hard-to-reach areas where you might have trouble with a lotion repellent but can more easily reach with a spray.
 In general, we prefer non-aerosol sprays for their versatility of uses.
 While lotion allows for even and sure coverage because you can see where you are putting it, the sprays allow for protection on clothing and gear, giving you layers of protection against bugs.

 Protection from bugs and insect-borne illness is a multi-layer process that starts before you head outdoors.
 We recommend the following considerations for adequate protection: